AABB, CLIA, etc. It can all be a bit much, but they are more than just a bunch of letters.

 Stem cells from FACT-accredited labs have been shown to lead to better treatment outcomes

-To receive FACT accreditation, a cord blood bank must demonstrate compliance through an extensive inspection and auditing process with the NETCORD-FACT International Standards for Cord Blood Collection, Processing, Testing, Banking, Selection and Release.
-These standards go above and beyond those set by AABB and have been sought by the best cancer treatment centers in the U.S.
+To receive FACT accreditation, a cord blood bank must demonstrate compliance through an extensive inspection and auditing process with the NETCORD-FACT International Standards for Cord Blood.
+These standards go into more specific requirements for the collection, processing, testing, storing and release of cord blood than AABB and have been sought by the best cancer treatment centers in the U.S.

 Likely because of the high quality that FACT accreditation requires, data show that stem cells processed in FACT-accredited labs produce better treatment outcomes for patients.